-So here’s the magazine interview with me that Takashi Kikuchi wrote for 88 (say “hachi hachi”) Magazine, a permaculture journal printed with soy inks on recycled paper.
+So here’s the magazine interview with me that Takashi Kikuchi wrote for 88 (pronounced “hachi hachi” in Japanese) Magazine, a permaculture journal printed with soy inks on recycled paper.
 Kikuchi-san is the editor, and he was assisted by Maki Ozawa, who interpreted for us.
-They flew over to Ohshima to interview me, and they also interviewed me at Koki Aso’s house in Hayama, since he and Kikuchi-san are friends.
-Every one of the 88 covers is a work of art, and I recycled the cover of a May 2005 issue into the shoe box shrine I made at Doshi Camp at the weekend workshop.
+They flew over to Ohshima (island) to interview me, and they also interviewed me at Koki Aso’s house in Hayama, since he and Kikuchi-san are friends.
+Every one of the 88 covers is a work of art.
+I recycled the cover of a May 2005 issue into the shoe box shrine I made at Doshi Camp in Yamanashi Prefecture at the Kurkku weekend workshop.

 Page one of the November 2006 issue.
 This photo of me was taken in the forest in Ohshima, on the path to the ancient style rice straw hut.
 The way the embroidery on the dress echoes the curve of the ferns is a tribute to the superb designer’s eye of the photographer.
 His name is Hiroshi.

 Page two.
 Behind the writing is an illustration from Living on the Earth of a girl awakening at dawn at her mountain encampment to the sound of a bird calling.
 She sits up nude in her sleeping bag, wherein her lover still snores.
 It’s got to be one of the most evocative drawings in the book.